petja/ratakilometri.js/README.md

 Find the shortest route between two railway stations of Finland by using Dijkstra's algorithm.
 Station location data the library uses is provided by [Digitraffic / Finnish Transport Agency](http://digitraffic.liikennevirasto.fi/en/) and shared with [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 If you're using this library, please remember to not only backlink into this library, but also mention about the data source.

+**:warning: Track kilometers are not always exactly 1000 meters long.
+Because of this, there might be some inaccuracy in distances.
+We're currently trying to solve this problem.**

 ## Install
 ```
 yarn add ratakilometri